brry/fpsetup/README.md

 **for the course 'Fundamentals of Programming'**

 We want to

 - mix Python and R code in quarto markdown documents (more in lesson I1.5)
 - try two IDEs to find out what we like about each
 - have our exercises scored from within our IDEs (more in lesson I1.3)

 so we have a lot of software to install.
-It may be a bit tedious, but it will be worth it!
+It's a bit much at once, but it will be worth it!

 Any improvements to the guide are very welcome!